Does this test have other names?

 Fertility problems in men and women

 What other tests might I have along with this test?

-Your healthcare provider may also order a blood test that measures another pituitary
+You may also need a blood test that measures another pituitary hormone called luteinizing

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, the method used